ScriptumCodex/GitHubManager/README.md

   3.
     `run.py -f file.txt -u pawpepe`
     it will run 1 and 2

+  4. `run.py -f file.txt -t oAuthToken.txt`

+    ### You can provide a path to the file that contains your token.
+This way you wont be prompt to enter your username/password
+    alternative: Go to the `GitBackup.py` code and replace `False` attribute ( `token = False`) with your OAuth token at `login(tk)`.
+    * DO NOT upload this code with your token to a Public/Shared repository at Github for security purposes! ( your token are your credentials)

 ## Observation:
   1. ### Inside the file.txt each organization must be listed in one line